codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 ![alt text]({{site.baseurl}}/assets/custom/img/blog/2019-05-25-private-jenkins-shared-libraries/009.png "")

-Let’s have a look at the `jenkinsfile-shared-library` [`Jenkinsfile`](https://github.com/hoto/jenkins-shared-library/blob/1.0.4/Jenkinsfile) and then finally run the job.
+Let's have a look at the `jenkinsfile-shared-library` [`Jenkinsfile`](https://github.com/hoto/jenkins-shared-library/blob/1.0.4/Jenkinsfile) and then finally run the job.

 ```groovy
 jsl = library(